 Where have other College of Media students interned?

-Check out our weekly Intern Spotlight to see the types of internships that your peers are completing including insights on what they enjoyed and what was difficult, as well as their recommendations to other students about doing internships.
+See our Internship Destination data.
+Then, check out our weekly Intern Spotlight to see the types of internships that your peers are completing including insights on what they enjoyed and what was difficult, as well as their recommendations to other students about doing internships.

 As of Summer 2014, internship course approval and assistance will come directly from Media Career Services for all majors.
 Regardless of when you are applying for the internship course, your first stop should always be to the Student Services Center to pick up your enrollment form.
 Then, after completing the form, the next stop should be back to the Student Services Center to drop off the enrollment form for the course instructor to review for approval.